- The event is split across three rowing clubs. Each visiting institution will be allocated a host club and must boat from that club.

 Competitors should also inform their institution they have withdrawn from the competition.

 Registration will be downstairs in the Newcastle University Boathouse and open from 08:00 on each day.
-One representative from each institution is required to attend registration to collect an institution pack including their race numbers for the day.
+One representative from each institution is required to attend registration to collect an institution pack containing their race numbers for the day.

 Competitors should have available a valid student identification card to confirm their eligibility for the competition.
 These may be requested at registration.